 - Object oriented programming concept is associated with the concept of class, objects and various other concepts like abstraction, inheritance, polymorphism, encapsulation etc. - Class: Class is a user defined data type.
-It is a set of attributes (variables) and methods (functions).
-It is created using the keyword 'class'. - Object: Object is a unique instance of a class.
-We can use the same class as blueprint for creating number of different objects.
-The class describes what the object will be. - Attributes: Attributes are the member variables defined inside a class and can be accessed by the objects by using dot operator. - Method: Methods are functions defined inside a class.
+It is a set of attributes (variables) and methods (functions). - Object: Object is a unique instance of a class.
+We can use the same class as blueprint for creating number of different objects. - Attributes: Attributes are the member variables defined inside a class and can be accessed by the objects by using dot operator. - Method: Methods are functions defined inside a class.
 They can be accessed by the objects by using dot operator.
 All the methods in class have self as first parameter.